adafruit/Adafruit-Proto-Screwshield-PCB/README.md

 - Reset button
 - Full set of stacking female header pins
 - Lots of 3.5mm terminal blocks to fill 36 breakouts on the board

-Comes as a kit of all through-hole parts.
-You'll need to assemble the kit using a soldering iron, diagonal cutters and solder but its an easy kit and should take less than half an hour.
-[Check out our tutorial guide for all you need to know to make this kit!](https://learn.adafruit.com/adafruit-proto-screw-shield) ([If you have the old 'wings' version, check out this page.](http://wingshieldindustries.com/products/screwshield/))